 The MTIOCGETBLKINFO ioctl request returns device block size information: the minimum, maximum, current, and recommended block size.
-The argument to this request is a pointer to the mtblkinfo structure, which is defined in the /usr/include/sys/mtio.h file.
+The argument to this request is a pointer to the mtblkinfo structure, which is defined in the /usr/include/sys/mtio.h file for IRIX systems and the /usr/include/tmf/mtio.h file for Linux systems.